 Best of the Best

 Through the grand stone gates, a royal adventure begins.
-This remarkable 800-year-old castle, widely recognized as Ireland’s top castle destination and, once home to the Guinness family, is exceptional in every sense.
-Set in 350 acres of woodland on the shores of Lough Corrib in County Mayo, the multi-award-winning property has been voted “Best Hotel in the World” by Virtuoso.
-Enjoy extraordinary dining experiences and fine Irish cuisine, watch hawks soar at Ireland’s first School of Falconry and restore inner peace at the state-of-the-art spa.
-Warm smiles will greet you at every turn from the extraordinary characters of the castle.
+This remarkable 800-year-old castle, widely recognized as Ireland’s top castle destination and once home to the Guinness family, is exceptional in every sense.
+Set in 350 acres of woodland on the shores of Lough Corrib in County Mayo, the property has received multiple awards and accolades.
+Enjoy extraordinary dining experiences and fine Irish cuisine, watch hawks soar at Ireland’s first school of falconry, and restore inner peace at the state-of-the-art spa.
+Warm smiles from the extraordinary characters of the castle will greet you at every turn.

 Health & Safety